-Requirement: Move SharePoint databases to new SQL Server!
-You'll have to move SharePoint databases including all content databases, configuration databases and service application databases to an another SQL Server at least in a couple of circumstances:
+Requirement: Move SharePoint databases to a new SQL Server!
+You’ll have to move SharePoint databases, including all content databases, configuration databases, and service application databases to another SQL Server at least in a couple of circumstances:

-- Upgrading SQL Server to new version.
+- Upgrading SQL Server to a new version.
 E.g. Upgrading SQL Server 2012 to SQL Server 2016.

 - Upgrading Servers to new hardware, moving servers from data centers, etc.

 - Moving from single standalone server instances to highly available cluster servers – AlwaysOn